 Penn State Communications Camps

-The registration fee covers instruction, housing, food, all program materials, field trips and activities.
+The registration is $895.
+This fee covers instruction, housing, food, all program materials, field trips and activities.
 No payment is due at the time of application.
 Full payment is due within three weeks of receiving camp acceptance notification.

 Important Information for Parents

 A link to the online application can be found below.
 The applicaiton consists of four parts:

 - Online Application

 The letter of recommendation is a separate online submission and should be completed by an individual who can attest to your academic performance.
 The link to complete the Letter of Recommendation should be shared directly with your letter writer.